cloudnnj/marketplace/README.md

-# 🚀 Agent Marketplace
+# 🚀 CrewDeck Marketplace

-A curated collection of AI agents and skills for the CrewDeck Agent Marketplace.
-Connect this repository to instantly access specialized development agents across all your projects.
+A comprehensive collection of AI agents, commands, skills, and hooks for the CrewDeck Agent Marketplace.
+Instant access to specialized development tools, automation workflows, and AI-powered agents across all your projects.

+**Crewdeck** is an AI Project Management Platform — JIRA for AI Agents.
+This marketplace provides the agents, commands, skills, and hooks that power intelligent automation workflows.

 ## Quick Start

 1. **Connect to CrewDeck**: Add this repository as a "Marketplace" type in CrewDeck settings
-2. **Browse Agents**: View all available agents in the Marketplace tab
+2. **Browse Content**: View all available agents, commands, skills, and hooks in the Marketplace tab
-3. **Use Agents**: Invoke agents directly in your projects
+3. **Use Tools**: Invoke agents, run commands, and leverage skills directly in your projects

 ---